I AM THE RESURRECTION AND THE LIFE

 There is no question about the dead bodies being raised.
 The question is, what will happen to us when our body is brought back to life?

 Here is a fact that appears to be virtually unknown to the present generation of believers.
-As today we enter the rest of God by renouncing sinful practices, and are given the flesh and blood of Christ to eat and drink, a corresponding weight of glory is laid up in Heaven in the form of an immortal body.
+Today, as we enter the rest of God by renouncing sinful practices, and are given the flesh and blood of Christ to eat and drink, a corresponding weight of glory is laid up in Heaven in the form of an immortal body.

 There is a thirtyfold, sixtyfold, and one hundredfold gaining of the weight of the heavenly body, corresponding to the degree that we are able to enter the rest of God on the earth.